What is Link Building?: What You Need to Know

 Google My Business

-Google My Business (GMB) is a free business profile from Google.
+Google My Business (GMB) is a free business profile from Google and essential to your local SEO strategy.
 Just creating a Google My Business profile won’t be enough.
 You will need to continuously optimize your Google My Business profile as it is the most important ranking factor to rank in the Google “3-pack” and the fourth most important factor for regular local organic search results.

 Avintiv Media, Google, Digital Marketing Agency, Social Media, Scottsdale Digital Marketing, Digital Marketing Phoenix, off-page SEO, blog